sallynorthmore/think-climate/src/content/about/index.md

       https://www.penguin.co.uk/books/310/310101/we-are-the-weather/9780241363331.html
     description: >-
       Sally is a Senior Interactive Developer at IBM iX.
-She has worked in the digital space for over ten years; first, as a writer and cofounder of [a feminist tech education group](https://twitter.com/mztek), and in more recent years as a front end developer.
-She freelanced building digital products with agencies, startups, fashion, publishers, arts charities and financial tech companies before recently landing at IBM.
+She has worked in the digital space for over ten years; first, as a writer and a cofounder of [a women's tech group](https://twitter.com/mztek), then in more
+      recent years as a web developer.
+She freelanced building digital products with agencies, startups, fashion, publishers, arts charities and financial tech companies before recently landing at iX.
 After reading Nathaniel Rich's [Losing
       Earth](https://www.nytimes.com/interactive/2018/08/01/magazine/climate-change-losing-earth.html)
       in 2018, she decided she wanted to learn as much as possible around